klapaucius4/email-blocklist/readme.txt

 Unlike many similar plugins, Email Blocklist is completely free and does not rely on any paid APIs or third-party services.
 Everything runs directly on your WordPress installation.
 No hidden costs, no subscriptions – just a lightweight solution that does one job and does it well.

+The plugin uses a global blocklist stored in two JSON files on its public GitHub repository — one containing the list of blocked domains and another holding basic metadata.
+The blocklist is downloaded during plugin activation, and a daily WP-Cron task checks for updates.
+If a newer version is available, the list is refreshed automatically.
+You can also trigger a manual update from the plugin’s settings page in the WordPress admin panel.

 == Installation ==
 1. Download and install the plugin from the WordPress Plugin Directory.
 2. Activate the plugin through the Plugins menu in WordPress.